10Vaibhav/API-Craft-s/README.md

 ### 5.📈 Stock Trading News Alert
 A Python-powered stock tracking application that automatically sends SMS alerts with real-time stock performance and breaking news when significant market movements occur.

+### 6.📊 Pixela Progress Tracker
+Turn your daily progress into beautiful pixel graphs with this simple Python-based tracking tool.

 ## 🚀 Future Projects
 More API-powered projects will be added to this repository.
 Stay tuned!